 Contains fat burning L-Carnitine

-Food for Diabetic Dogs Buying Guide & FAQ
+Best Food For Diabetic Dogs Buying Guide

 What to Look for in a Diabetic Dog Food